-Sinn Féin believes that it is time for fundamental political reform.
+Sinn Fein believes that it is time for fundamental political reform.
 The current system is not fit for purpose.

-STEP THREE: One year after the first sitting of the People’s Assembly, a referendum like no other would be held in Ireland.
-The referendum will present a change to the Irish Constitution and put real power in the hands of Irish citizens.
+After the People’s Assembly has devised the mechanism, a referendum like no other will be held.
+The national referendum will allow the people to vote and decide if Citizen Initiatives / People-Initiated Referenda (Public Veto & Public Initiatives) should be put into the Irish Constitution and subsequently put real power in the hands of Irish citizens.

-It is clear that the people in Ireland are tired and disillusioned with the level of corruption, deceit, and cronyism within Irish politics.
+It is clear that people are tired and disillusioned with the level of corruption, deceit, and cronyism within Irish politics.
 The people have become educated and can think for themselves.
 The people want change and are ready for change.
 This is clearly evident by the levels of public unrest and protests on a variety of issues.
 It’s also one of the reasons why a number of new political parties are being announced.
 Whilst new political parties introduce fresh political ideas, the fact remains that the people have no means to hold the elected politicians accountable.

-The 1Yi is different.
+The 1 Year Initiative is different.

 This initiative has one specific purpose.
 It does not discriminate against any Political Party or Independent politician.
 The purpose of the initiative is to ensure that all future governments truly represent the people, become accountable to the people, and give the power back to the people.

-If you want to be part of 1Yi, there are only three things left to do:
+If you want to be part of 1 Year Initiative, there are only three things left to do:

-We want the government to establish an independent People’s Assembly to begin the process of managing the referendum.
+We want the Government to establish an independent People’s Assembly to begin the process of managing the referendum.
 The People’s Assembly would be made up of approximately one hundred members of the public from across each county in Ireland.
 The assembly will be a random selection of those who wish to participate.
 Ideally, it will be a cross section of Irish society and include stay-at-home-moms, farmers, community workers, public servants, unemployed, the private sector, small business owners, public representatives, as well as project managers.
 Too often, government projects do not progress quickly due to politics, lack of skills and lack of management.
 This project must become one of the most successful projects in Irish history.

 A Summary of the Implementation Process

 A position on the People’s Assembly will have no preconditions.
 Anyone who wishes to participate will have the opportunity to do so if they have been randomly selected.
 The names will be drawn randomly from the electoral register in each county in Ireland and in proportion to the population.
 (A minimum of two delegates per county) The campaign volunteers who wish to participate will be decided by a majority vote by the registered campaign volunteers.

-- There will be a completely independent chairperson for the assembly and the minutes of each forum will be made available after each meeting.
+There will be a completely independent chairperson for the assembly and the minutes of each forum will be made available after each meeting.
 Ideally, the meetings will be streamed live for those who wish to watch meetings in real-time.

 The legal experts will formulate the Constitutional amendments based upon the mechanism agreed by the assembly.